srobinson/alphab.mono.repo/README.md

    # Or go back to root and run
    # cd ..
    # pnpm run dev:backend

+   # Or for the new backend package
+   # cd ..
+   # pnpm run dev:particle0-backend
    ```

    The backend API will be available at: